wp-plugins/formidable/readme.txt

 * PRO: Fixed bug affecting pages with multiple editable forms on the same page that caused the first form to always be submitted
 * PRO: Updated the truncate option to not require full words if truncating 10 or less characters
 * PRO: Fixed bug preventing front-end entry deletion when the form was editable and limited to one per user
-* PRO: Fixed bug preventing Data from entries "just show it" fields from showing a value in admin listing and view entry pages
 * PRO: Fixed bug preventing checkbox selections from showing in custom email notifications if a checkbox contained a quotation mark
 * PRO: Prevent the uploading files message from showing if no files were selected
 * PRO: Check a default value when using dynamic default values in the check box options
 * PRO: Fixed bug preventing a newly created post from getting assigned to the user selected in the user ID dropdown if the selected user was not the user submitting the entry or was created with the registration add-on in the same form
+* PRO: Fixed bug preventing Data from entries "just show it" fields from showing a value in admin listing and view entry pages
 * PRO: Fixed bug causing the options to be empty if the data from entries options are limited to the current user and the form they are pulled from are creating posts
+* PRO: Fixed empty results in the [formresults] table for forms that create posts
 * PRO: When a blog is deleted in WP multi-site, delete database table rows related to copying forms from that blog
 * PRO: Don't strip out desired backslashes
+* PRO: Updated to latest version of datepicker javascript

 = 1.05.05 =
 * Added Dutch translation (Eric Horstman)